AdamPflug/Knockout.Programmatic/ReadMe.md

    text: viewModel.name
 });
 ```
-Also, because we don't need to ```eval()``` strings from the dom every time an observable changes, this method should be faster as well.
+Also, because we don't need to ```eval()``` strings from the dom every time an observable changes, this method should be faster.

 ### ToDo...

-* Allow multiple databind calls on a single element (binding the same type more than once will result in an exception)
+* Allow multiple ```databind``` calls on a single element (binding the same type more than once should result in an exception)
-* Link to a working example
+* Come up with better examples
+* Support better workflows for jQuery templates
-* Other ideas? let me know!
+* Other ideas?
+Let me know!

 ## MIT License